bearcub3/WouldYouRather/README.md

 Redux store updates, mapStateToProps will be called and just like states, mapStateToProps should be an object as well and the object will be passed as props to the component.
 If I don't want to re-render the components when the store updated, pass `null` or `undefined` instead.
 `ownProps` will be called the store state changes or the parent component receives new props(shallow equality comparison).

+#### Handling State and Data

+1. know the data you need to send to the server and create a function to dispatch
+2. create an action creator ( create a constant for action type as well )
+3. create a reducer to make a state change accordingly
+4. to deal with backend data, create an asynchronous promise